clement-or/postcloud/README.md

 - Can run on a local filesystem
 - Server is frontend agnostic, and frontend can easily be swapped/ditched if necessary
 - Server will serve frontend views when HTTP requests are issued if they exist
+- Everything is an app, so for example, event the frontend layout is an app
+  - Default layout uses the default navbar app and displays the RouterView
+  - Layout can be extended, modified etc.
+  - For example custom navbar, but also custom global layout

 ## Idea dump